rev-net/memo/pitch.md

 With revnets, the open internet will win _because_ it best serves creatives, builders, investors, and consumers alike.

 We're calling on partners who believe in this revenue-forward version of the open internet to join the $REV network.
+The more we help each revnet win, the more we win.

 ## $REV

 $REV runs on its own as a revnet according to the rules below – there is no governance.
 Revnet Research Group LLC (RRG) is a token holder alongside other token holders and has no special powers.
 Anyone can participate in $REV at any time.

+The $REV revnet receives a 2.5% network fee whenever someone cashes out from any revnet.
+The fee is used to either issue new $REV from its revnet or buyback $REV from the market, depending on which is a better deal.

 We want to invite both token-comfortable people to interact directly from their favorite EVM blockchain, and token-curious people to interact through RRG.